You are Here: Home > FAQ's

 7

-What are the chances of producing a mentally retarded baby if one marries within close relations ?
+What are the chances of producing a intellectually disabled baby if one marries within close relations ?

 8